+Sources of support

-Sources of support: Students expressed a total lack of support from the nursing school, the clinical supervisor, and their own community.
+Students expressed a total lack of support from the nursing school, the clinical supervisor, and their own community.
 They did not attempt to get support from anyone.
 They were sure that no one would understand their unique circumstances.
-They also did not request support from other nursing students studying with them as they were too embarrassed to speak about the subject.
-"I was afraid that if I were to say what I felt that they would laugh at me, or they would say that if I am unable to wash patients then I am unsuitable for the profession and should quit, and so I was on my own with this problem." [no. 6]
+They also did not request support from other nursing students studying with them, as they were too embarrassed to speak about the subject.
+“I was afraid that if I were to say what I felt that they would laugh at me, or they would say that if I am unable to wash patients, then I am unsuitable for the profession and should quit, and so I was on my own with this problem” (student 6).

+Bullying and abuse

-Bullying/Abuse: Not only did the students feel that they have nobody to support them but they also felt bullied by their clinical supervisors and other nursing staff.
-Almost half (19/40) the participants expressed this.
-A student described how her clinical instructor told her "… you will only treat male patients until you get rid of your old-fashioned concepts". [no. 9]
+Not only did the students feel they had nobody to support them, they also felt bullied by their clinical supervisors and other nursing staff.
+Almost half of the participants (19 of 40) expressed this.
+Student 9 described how her clinical instructor told her, “You will only treat male patients until you get rid of your old-fashioned concepts.”

-Another student said "my supervisor forced me to wash male patients, even when the patient specifically asked for a male nurse and at that time there was a male nurse available in the department.
-The clinical instructor said I have to get used to touching men". [no. 34]
+Another student (no. 34) said, “My supervisor forced me to wash male patients even when the patient specifically asked for a male nurse, and at that time there was a male nurse available in the department.
+The clinical instructor said I have to get used to touching men.”

-Over half of the interviewees (25/40) described a lack of respect by clinical instructors and staff regarding the students' behavior with male patients.
-This involved avoiding unnecessary contact, not shaking hands and not giving friendly pats on the back.
-"They used to tease me, saying I am afraid of men.
-This was not true, but they did not try to understand". [no. 15] The bullying that the students spoke about was entirely connected to their experience of touching male patients.
+More than half of the interviewees (25 of 40) described a lack of respect by clinical instructors and staff regarding the students’ behavior with male patients.
+This involved avoiding unnecessary contact, not shaking hands, and not giving friendly pats on the back.
+“They used to tease me, saying I am afraid of men,” said student 15.
+“This was not true, but they did not try to understand.”
+The bullying the students spoke about was entirely connected to their experience of touching male patients.

+Cognitive dissonance

-Cognitive dissonance: The students knew that the Halacha (Jewish religious law) allows them to touch male patients as part of medical treatment, but they had strong feelings against this, as this was in direct confrontation to their upbringing and culture.
-"On the one hand I knew exactly what the profession entails, I spoke to my Rabbi and it is permitted and even important.
-But then I approach the patient and need to wash him I just want to run away.
-How can I be a good nurse if I recoil from the patient?" [no. 26]
+The students knew that the Halacha (Jewish religious law) allows them to touch male patients as part of medical treatment, but they had strong feelings against this, as it was in direct confrontation to their upbringing and culture.
+“On the one hand, I knew exactly what the profession entails,” said student 26.
+“I spoke to my Rabbi, and it is permitted and even important.
+But then I approach the patient and need to wash him [and] I just want to run away.
+How can I be a good nurse if I recoil from the patient?”

+Fears

-Fears: Students were "afraid of losing the gentle feature of the soul" [no. 10] which they wanted to preserve.
-They were "afraid of becoming desensitized towards a future husband" [no. 17].
-According to their viewpoint a husband is supposed to be the one and only man whom they will touch.
-(This is even though the Halacha clearly permits this kind of touch.)
-They were afraid of "becoming desensitized towards touch between the sexes" [no. 33], which in their eyes is supposed to be a holy and special thing.
-(Even though, as previously mentioned the Halacha clearly permits this.)
+Students were “afraid of losing the gentle feature of the soul” (student 10), which they wanted to preserve.
+They also were “afraid of becoming desensitized towards a future husband” (student 17).
+According to their viewpoint, a husband is supposed to be the one and only man whom they will touch.
+(This was even though the Halacha clearly permits touch in a nursing context.)
+They were afraid of “becoming desensitized towards touch between the sexes” (student 33), which in their eyes was supposed to be a holy and special thing, even though, as previously mentioned, the Halacha clearly permits nurses to touch patients.